30 June 2024

 Saint-Cloud racecourse

-After establishing the Jardy stud farm in 1891, near Versailles, Edmond Blanc’s next purchase, in 1898, was the Domaine de la Fouilleuse, a model farm during the Second Empire put on sale by the State and located between Rueil, Saint-Cloud, Suresnes and Garches communes.
-It was with this parcel of land, along with a further 83 hectares acquired later that Edmond Blanc built a racecourse and training stables around a luxury personal residence.
-The architect Léon Berthault, known for his Anglo-Norman style, was entrusted with the job and the racecourse opened to the public two and a half years later.
+After establishing the Jardy stud farm in 1891, near Versailles, Edmond Blanc’s next purchase, in 1898, was the Domaine de la Fouilleuse, a model farm during the Second Empire put on sale by the State.
+It is located between Rueil, Saint-Cloud, Suresnes and Garches communes.
+It was with this parcel of land, along with a further 83 hectares acquired later, that Edmond Blanc built a racecourse and training stables around a luxury personal residence.
+The architect Léon Berthault, known for his Anglo-Norman style, was entrusted with the latter, and the racecourse opened to the public two and a half years later.

-Saint-Cloud – the name the course was given – differed from the other Parisian courses in that it was surrounded by elegant houses rather than greenery.
-The huge grandstand stood opposite the Mont Valérien, and racegoers could reach the course by the tramway running from Porte Maillot to Val d'Or.
-Many believed it the most modern racecourse in Europe at the time, and not the least elegant.
+Saint-Cloud – the name of the course – differed from the other Parisian courses in that it was surrounded by elegant houses rather than greenery.
+The huge grandstand stood opposite the Mont Valérien, and racegoers could reach the course by the tramway from Porte Maillot to Val d'Or.
+Many believed it the most modern racecourse in Europe then and not the least elegant.
 When, in April 1905, Edouard VII, King of England visited the course and the Fouilleuse training centre, Edmond Blanc pointed out the typically English style of the architecture.
-"Yes, it’s English, said the King with a smile, but with good measures of French taste.
+"Yes, it’s English, said the King with a smile, but with good measures of French taste!"

-Each morning Edmond Blanc’s thoroughbreds ran out under trainer Robert Denman, and in the afternoon jumpers and flat horses shared the course.
-Famous horses that ran in Edmond Blanc’s colours include Quo Vadis, Ajax, Gouvernant, Val d'Or, Jardy and Dagor.
-Such was life at Saint-Cloud until 1914 when War broke out.
-During the hostilities, the racecourse served as a Canadian army barracks, and afterwards, the Société du Demi-Sang, decided to modernise Vincennes and give up the lease on Saint-Cloud to the Société Sportive d'Encouragement.
-Saint-Cloud did retain a Prix du Président de la République, however, a flat race that had been run at Maisons-Laffitte since 1904.
+Each morning, Edmond Blanc’s thoroughbreds ran out under trainer Robert Denman, and in the afternoon, jumpers and flat horses shared the course.
+Famous horses in Edmond Blanc’s colours include Quo Vadis, Ajax, Gouvernant, Val d'Or, Jardy and Dagor.
+Such was life at Saint-Cloud until 1914, when War broke out.
+During the hostilities, the racecourse served as a Canadian army barracks.
+Afterwards, the Société du Demi-Sang decided to modernise Vincennes and give up the lease on Saint-Cloud to the Société Sportive d'Encouragement.
+Saint-Cloud retained a Prix du Président de la République, a flat race that had been run at Maisons-Laffitte since 1904.

-Upon the death of Edmond Blanc in 1920, his widow began running the Fouilleuse stables and champion horses like Ksar, double Arc de Triomphe winner in 1921 and 1922.
-Another famous date in Saint Cloud history is 19 May 1924 when Epinard, owned by Pierre Wertheimer, took on Sir Gallahad for a 20,000 F cup over 1,300 metres.
-The former only lost by a neck, despite giving up 10lbs to the latter.
+Upon Edmond Blanc's death in 1920, his widow began running the Fouilleuse stables, where champion horses like Ksar, double Arc de Triomphe winner in 1921 and 1922, were trained.
+Another famous date in Saint Cloud history is 19 May 1924, when Epinard, owned by Pierre Wertheimer, took on Sir Gallahad for a 20,000 F cup over 1,300 metres.
+The former only lost by a neck despite giving up 10lbs to the latter.

-The course closed between 1939 and 1945, and in 1952 became the property of Marcel Boussac, as did the stud farm at Jardy.
-The Société Sportive renewed the lease and decided to give the course a facelift.
-In the space of six months between July 1954 and February 1955, all the buildings were knocked down and more functional replacements were put up.
-Luckily the splendid Fouilleuse stables escaped the bulldozers – and we can still appreciate these installations today in their new form as the very swish Paris Country Club.
-The old riding school has become auction rooms and offices for Goffs France while since 1990, the ground has been closed to the public and become a private golf club.
+The course closed between 1939 and 1945 and, in 1952, became the property of Marcel Boussac, as did the stud farm at Jardy.
+The Société Sportive renewed the lease and gave the course a facelift.
+All the buildings were knocked down in the six months between July 1954 and February 1955, and more functional replacements were put up.
+Luckily, the splendid Fouilleuse stables escaped the bulldozers, and we can still appreciate these installations today in their new form, the swish Paris Country Club.
+The old riding school has become an auction room and an office for Goffs France, but since 1990, the grounds have been closed to the public and have become a private golf club.

 The racecourse was sold by Marcel Boussac in 1974 to the Société Sportive d'Encouragement, today France Galop.

-The great Saint-Cloud ground, on the top of the Suresnes hill, is also a guarantee for horses to run on proper turf early and late in the season.
+The great Saint-Cloud ground, on the top of Suresnes hill, guarantees horses a run on proper turf early and late in the season.

 Owners